FrancoisNoelle/DecisionSupport/README.md

 # DecisionSupport
 FinalThesis is the main function calling all other fuctions.
-Please use FinalThesis in conjunction witht the theisis methodology
+Please use FinalThesis in conjunction with the theisis methodology